What is a PHL Genetic Hair Loss Test?

 What happens once I order a PHL Genetic Hair Loss?

-Once we have received your order/subscription, a genetic testing kit will be sent to your address.
+Once we have received your order, a genetic testing kit will be sent to your address.
 The kit will include a consent form, two mouth swabs and a pre-paid return envelope.
 The samples are taken via cheek cells using the swabs provided.

 How do I provide my sample?